mwylde/loopers/README.md

 **Note: midi is not currently supported via coreaudio, and there is no ability to choose audio sources and sinks (the default devices are used).**

-## Current state

-Loopers has just had its initial release, 0.1.
-The software is usable and should be quite stable, but likely still has some bugs.
-It's also missing some key features like undo/redo, time shifting, and a GUI midi configurator and currently runs only on Linux with Jack.

 ## Documentation